Building a Safe DIY Dog Den for your Dog

-To get him used to using it before the day, look at some create training to encouraging him to go in it by putting treats or biscuits in there and perhaps his favourite toy.
+To get him used to using it before the day, look at some create training to encourage him to go in it by putting treats or biscuits in there and perhaps his favourite toy.
 You could use a Kong stuffed with his favourite treats; this will hopefully distract him long enough to get the idea that this is a good place for him to stay.
-If Fido is not used to a crate or confined space it may take a few attempts before he realises that it’s nothing to worry about.
+If Fido is not used to a crate or confined space, it may take a few attempts before he realises that it’s nothing to worry about.
 Be patient!

 Once you’ve settled him into his den on the night, remember to act normally, stay calm and keep the door to the outside firmly closed.